-4. REQUIRED TEACHING
+D. REQUIRED TEACHING

-The teaching requirement for the Master of Science degree is one semester.
 The requirement for the Doctor of Philosophy degree is two semesters.
-Previous teaching experience at the University level may be used to fulfill this requirement, at the discretion of the Graduate Advisor.
+Previous teaching experience at the University level may be used to fulfill this requirement at the discretion of the Graduate Advisor.

-5. CHOICE OF MAJOR PROFESSOR
+E. CHOICE OF MAJOR PROFESSOR

-All students must identify a major professor by the end of their First year.
+All students must identify a major professor by the end of their first year.
 The major professor must be a member of the Department of Biology Graduate Faculty.
-Students must inform the Graduate Advisor of their choice of major professor, and request that the major professor notify the Graduate Advisor of their agreement.
-A sample memo is included in Appendix I.
+Students must inform the Graduate Advisor of their choice of major professor and request that the major professor notify the Graduate Advisor of their agreement.

-6. REQUIREMENTS FOR A CO-CHAIRED COMMITTEE
+F. REQUIREMENTS FOR A CO-CHAIRED COMMITTEE

 Occasionally, a student can best complete his/her graduate program by working under the direction of two faculty members.
 Under these circumstances, a student may elect to be co-chaired by two Texas A&M faculty members.
 In general, students should request a co-chaired committee only if necessary for their graduate training.
 The co-chairs should both provide ongoing intellectual contributions and be active mentors to the student.
-In the case of students resident in other academic departments, the Biology co-chair must be willing to act as a conduit to maintain lines of communication between the department, the advisory committee, and the student.
+In the case of students who are residents in other academic departments, the Biology co-chair must be willing to act as a conduit to maintain lines of communication between the department, the advisory committee, and the student.